gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 # Deploying your first module

-[Modules](../overview/modules.md) allow you to define an interface to create one or many resources in the cloud or on-premise. similar to how in object oriented programming you can define a class that may have different attribute values across many instances.
+[Modules](../overview/modules.md) allow you to define an interface to create one or many resources in the cloud or on-premise, similar to how in object oriented programming you can define a class that may have different attribute values across many instances.

 Modules help keep your Terraform code DRY (Don’t Repeat Yourself), and speed up development time when creating new resources.